npl0204/npl0204.github.io/_projects/Brain-Tumor-Detection-from-MRI-Images-with-Deep-Learning.md

 - Deep Learning can be used to analyze complex data and identify patterns for medical image analysis.
 - It can be leveraged to enhance accuracy, speed, and efficiency in diagnosing diseases.
 - Our project aims to contribute to the development of systems that can identify these fatal diseases in their initial stages.
-- Our objective is to develop a precise deep learning model for accurate classification of brain MRI images with tumors to improve early detection of brain tumors, leading to better patient outcomes.
+- Our objective is to develop a precise deep-learning model for accurate classification of brain MRI images with tumors to improve early detection of brain tumors, leading to better patient outcomes.

 ### Contributions in the Project Domain
 - Synthesizing of contrasts using DL to correct distortions in MRI scans
 - Creating and leveraging several DL models like DeepBrainNet to construct accurate classifiers for brain diseases
-- Leveraging probabilistics labels for enhanced image-based diagnostics
+- Leveraging probabilistic labels for enhanced image-based diagnostics
-- Vast analysis of the current limitations, benefits and future prospects in Medical Imaging Diagnosis
+- Vast analysis of the current limitations, benefits, and future prospects in Medical Imaging Diagnosis

 ### Project Goals and Benefits
 1. Goals